autumntangent/DataPie/README.md

 # DataPie
 A CLI tool written in Python to quickly gather/sort data, scan hosts &amp; networks and utilize OSINT for additional data gathering.
 </br>
-### DATAPIE IS NOT FULLY DEVELOPED AND IS STILL BEING WORKED ON AND HAS MANY MORE FEATURES TO COME.
+### DATAPIE IS NOT FULLY DEVELOPED, IS STILL BEING WORKED ON AND HAS MANY MORE FEATURES TO COME.
+### PLEASE TAKE NOTE THAT THE CODE IS NOT COMPLETE AND ITS AN ACTIVE PROJECT.
 This is my first tool written in Python so bare with me, any advice is greatly appreciated!

 ## Requirements